rasmusab/officialcocktails/officialcocktails.com/content/cocktails/whiskey_sour.md

 ![](/cocktail-images/whiskey_sour.jpeg)

-## Directions for how to make a Whiskey sour
+## Directions for how to make the Whiskey sour

 1. Fill a cocktail shaker with ice.
 2. Pour the bourbon whiskey into the shaker.